brendanzab/language-garden/README.md

 - [**compile-arith-verified**](./compile-arith-verified/):
   A formally verified arithmetic expression compiler and decompiler in Lean 4.
 - [**compile-closure-conv**](./compile-closure-conv):
-  Typed closure conversion and lambda lifting for a simply typed lambda calculus.
+  Typed closure conversion and lambda lifting for a simply typed lambda calculus with booleans and integers.

 ### Languages